kanutope/poller/README.md

 ## principles

+### interdepency between two functions

 If multiple functions have dependencies, meaning that the execution of *func2* depends on the completion of *func1*, than they either have a different *delay* or they get a different *priority* assigned.

 When a function has a non-zero ***delay***, that *delay* is always smaller than its ***period***.

+### same period different delay

+Those schedules that share the same period but have a different delay have an upper limit for their 'execution window'
+   `('period' + 'delay') <= 'trigger' < ('period' + 'next')`
+with 'next' being the smallest next delay - of another function having the same period.

+<u>Observe</u>:
+This check and adjustment is only relevant / applicable for those schedules with the same priority - other (lower) priorities are supposed not to conflict.

+For now, this is a premise.
+If that premise would change, the code must be adjusted.

 ## implications